Monsoons in South Asian Countries

 Monsoons are seasonal changes in the direction of the wind in a region that causes wet and dry seasons.
 This phenomenon is most associated with the Indian Ocean where its effects greatly impact South Asian countries.
 The summer monsoon, which occurs between April and September, brings the wet season.
 Warm, moist air from the Indian Ocean moves inland and brings heavy rainfall and a humid climate.
-In contrast, the winter monsoon occurs between October and April and brings the dry season, but it is often weaker than the summer monsoons as the Himalaya Mountains prevent most of the dry air from reaching coastal countries.
+In contrast, the winter monsoon occurs between October and April and brings the dry season, but it is often weaker than the summer monsoons as the Himalayan Mountains prevent most of the dry air from reaching coastal countries.
 Monsoons in South Asian countries contribute to many industries, such as farming and electricity, however, there are adverse effects.

 Negative Impacts of Monsoons in South Asian Countries